linuslagerhjelm/aes/README.md

 ### Configuration
 In order to provide maximal security, this tool uses some configurations that could be of interest to state here to allow for external evaluation/validation of its security.
-It uses the largest key size supported by the library, which currently is 128 bits.
+It uses the largest possible key sizes namely 256 bits.
 It encrypts everything using CBC mode with a new  cryptographically secure IV for each encryption.
 Furthermore, it uses a key derivation function, PBKDF2 (SHA-512) to map user passwords into strong keys to be used for encryption.
 Each key is generated using a salt from 64 cryptographically secure random bits.

 ### TODO (CLI)